Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Omitted Proofs for Minimum-Zone Computation

-Compress each strongly connected component of $L[S]$ into a single node.
-This gives the condensation DAG of $L[S]$, which is always acyclic.
+\begin{proof} Consider the subtournament \(L[S]\).
+Partition \(L[S]\) into strongly connected components, and contract each component to a single node.
+The resulting condensation graph is acyclic.

-We first show that this condensation is itself a tournament.
-Let $A$ and $B$ be two distinct strongly connected components of $L[S]$.
-Since $L[S]$ is a tournament, for every $a\in A$ and $b\in B$, exactly one of $a\to b$ or $b\to a$ holds.
+We claim that this condensation graph is itself a tournament.
+Let \(C_1\) and \(C_2\) be two distinct strongly connected components of \(L[S]\).
+Since \(L[S]\) is a tournament, between every \(a\in C_1\) and \(b\in C_2\), exactly one of \(a\to b\) or \(b\to a\) holds.
+If there were edges in both directions between \(C_1\) and \(C_2\), then there would exist